PostHog/posthog.com/contents/handbook/engineering/product-design.md

 If you're improving an existing feature that is popular, you are probably creating v2.

-If you're shipping an entirely new feature (ie SQL for PostHog), then you should be figuring out if anyone cares, which usually means creating a v0.1, and releasing it behind a feature flag to some friendly users (pro tip - make friends by being support hero).
+If you're shipping an entirely new feature (i.e. SQL for PostHog), then you should figure out if anyone cares, which usually means creating a v0.1, and releasing it behind a feature flag to some friendly users (pro tip: make friends by being support hero).

 Please _communicate_ to product design what your expectations are!